Penrith, St Andrew's Church

 Between the crosses are four hogback grave markers, said to represent four wild boars killed by the king in Inglewood Forest, not far from modern Penrith.
 Together this group of monuments is known as the Giant's Grave.

 We were a bit unfortunate when we visited because the church had to be closed unexpectedly due to repair work, but it is normally open daylight hours and visitors are welcome.
-Thankfully, the 10th century croses and Viking stones are in the churchyard, so they can be visited at any time, even if the church itself is closed.
+Thankfully, the 10th-century crosses and Viking stones are in the churchyard, so they can be visited at any time, even if the church itself is closed.

 About Penrith, St Andrew's Church